status-im/specs/status-client-spec.md

 is that these peers might be gone and without peers discovery mechanism, it won't be possible to find new ones.

-The current list of static peers is published on https://fleets.status.im/. `eth.beta` is the current group of peers the official Status client uses.
+The current list of static peers is published on https://fleets.status.im/. `eth.prod` is the current group of peers the official Status client uses.
 The others are test networks.

 #### Mobile nodes